cl33t/Simple-IDE/README.md

 ### Simple IDE for Android

-**Lightweight Java Android IDE**.
+**Lightweight Android IDE**.
 Originally created as an IDE for web development, it was later redesigned to create Android apps as an experiment.
 After years of intermittent development, it reached a functional state in 2024.
 Unable to publish on Google Play due to lack of testers, I'm open-sourcing it here - hoping someone finds the code useful.

 ---